backstage/backstage/docs/conf/defining.md

 ---

-Configuration in Backstage is organized via a configuration schema, which in turn is defined using a super set of
+Configuration in Backstage is organized via a configuration schema, which in turn is defined using a superset of
 [JSON Schema Draft-07](https://json-schema.org/specification-links.html#draft-7).
 Each plugin or package within a Backstage app can contribute to the schema, which during validation is stitched together into a single schema.